 When our initial evaluation of the patient indicates that knowledge of genetic predisposition is sufficiently likely to assist in chronic disease management, we recommend genetic variant testing.
 Although this is not necessary in every case, it is frequently recommended in our patient assessments.

-The patient’s inherited status (wild-type, heterozygous, or homozygous) for over 200 gene variants of over 70 important protein-coding genes including MTHFR, SOD, CBS, MTR, NOS, MAO, COMT, ACAT, SHMT, CYP, PON, FUT, BHMT, MAT, and a number of others is determined.
+The patient’s inherited status (wild-type, heterozygous, or homozygous) for 19, 922 gene variants of 1,339 important protein-coding genes including MTHFR, SOD, CBS, MTR, NOS, MAO, COMT, ACAT, SHMT, CYP, PON, FUT, BHMT, MAT, and a number of others is determined.
 The testing along with a copy of the report is provided to each patient.
 Explanation of the report’s information by the doctor is critical to proper implementation of the findings.